Higher Siegel--Weil formula for unitary groups: the non-singular terms: Introduction

 On the geometric side, the connection between special cycles and Springer theory comes via the geometry of a moduli stack that resembles the Hitchin moduli space.
 On the other side, the connection between the Fourier coefficients of Siegel-Eisenstein series and Springer theory goes through local density formulas of Cho-Yamauchi.

-Let us briefly explain the connection between the higher Siegel-Weil formula and the Hitchin moduli stack and Hermitian Springer theory, and refer more details to the later paragraphs.
+Let us briefly explain the connection between the higher Siegel-Weil formula and the Hitchin moduli stack and Hermitian Springer theory, and defer details to the later paragraphs.
 The degree of the special cycle that appear on the right side of \eqref{eq: intro higher derivatives} is essentially an intersection number of cycles on $\Sht^{r}_{U(n)}$.
-We follow the strategy of \cite{YZ} to compute this intersection number: doing linear intersections (those not involving the Frobenius map) first, and leaving the Frobenius semi-linear intersection till the last step (cf. \eqref{9 term} -- \eqref{row Hk}).
+The ambient space $\Sht^{r}_{U(n)}$ can itself be realized an intersection of a Hecke correspondence with the graph of a Frobenius endomorphism.
+We use this to ``unfold'' all the intersections, and then redo them in a different order, performing the \emph{linear} intersections (i.e., those not involving the Frobenius map) first, and leaving the Frobenius semi-linear intersection till the last step (cf. \eqref{9 term} -- \eqref{row Hk}).
 In this process, a Hitchin-type moduli stack $\cM_{d}$ appears naturally as we perform linear intersections (cf. \eqref{Mbar d}).
-The degree of the special cycle $[\cZ^{r}_{\cE}(a)]$ can be expressed as a weighted counting of $k$-points on the fiber of a map $f_{d}: \cM_{d}\to \cA_{d}$ (analogue of Hitchin fibration) over the point $(\cE,a)\in \cA(k)$, where $(\cE,a)$ are as in the statement of Theorem \ref{th:intro}.
+The degree of the special cycle $[\cZ^{r}_{\cE}(a)]$ can be expressed as a weighted counting of $k$-points on the fiber of a map $f_{d}: \cM_{d}\to \cA_{d}$ (analogue of Hitchin fibration) over the point $(\cE,a)\in \cA_d(k)$, where $(\cE,a)$ are as in the statement of Theorem \ref{th:intro}.

 The cokernel $\cQ=\coker(a)$ is a torsion sheaf on $X'$ with a Hermitian structure inherited from $a$.
 This motivates the introduction of the moduli stack $\Herm_{2d}(X'/X)$ that parametrizes torsion coherent sheaves on $X'$ of length $2d$ together with a Hermitian structure, so that $\cQ$ is a $k$-point of $\Herm_{2d}(X'/X)$ (where $2d=\dim_{k}\Gamma(X',\cQ)$).
 We show that the fiber of $f_{d}:\cM_{d}\to \cA_{d}$ over $(\cE,a)$ depends only on $\cQ=\coker(a)$, therefore the degree of $[\cZ^{r}_{\cE}(a)]$ depends only on the $k$-point $\cQ$ of $\Herm_{2d}(X'/X)$.